Legal and financial assistance

 FAS offers a short term emergency payment after all other avenues have been explored.
 The one-off payment per financial year, is paid towards an unpaid electricity or telephone bill to assist people receiving active treatment or palliative care services who are experiencing financial hardship

-The cancer + financial assistance program is available to families with a child, adolescent or young adult (up to 25 years of age) who have a cancer diagnosis through the cancer+ financial assistance program when no other avenues of assistance are available.
+The financial assistance for Under 25’s is available to families with a child, adolescent or young adult (up to 25 years of age) who have a cancer diagnosis through the Under 25’s program when no other avenues of assistance are available.